gyllstromk/grunt-emberify/README.md

-# grunt-handlebars

-Precompile handlebars templates.
-Written in 100% pure JS.
+# grunt-emberify: Precompile your Ember Handlebars and assign to Ember.TEMPLATES

+Precompile handlebars templates to a single JS file where templates are saved to Ember.TEMPLATES.

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-handlebars-js`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with:

+    npm install grunt-emberify

 Then add this line to your project's `grunt.js` gruntfile: